google/rune/doc/rune4python.md

 * LinkedList - Singly-linked list: insert is fast, remove is slow.
 * DoublyLinked - Doubly-linked list: both insert and remove are fast.
-* TailLinked - Like LinkedList, but has a fast append fuinction.
+* TailLinked - Like LinkedList, but has a fast append function.
 * OneToOne - Parent has one child, and child has one parent
-* Array - Like vectors of classes, but safer: children know how to remov themselves.
+* Array - Like vectors of classes, but safer: children know how to remove themselves.
 * Heapq - Binary heap queue, supporting constant-average-time push, log(n) pop, always returns smallest element, or largest if you set ascending false.